101 ways ~ to cut fat from your diet

 Fat-Intake ~ Lunch

 Such as beef barley, vegetable or chicken noodle.

-12) Spread sandwiches with spicy mustard, horseradish, cranberry sauce or low-fat mayonnaise.
+12) Spread sandwiches with spicy mustard, horseradish, cranberry sauce.

 While the equivalent amount of the other spreads contains less than one g. (note that you're not always saving on calories).